wnxii/Bomb-Crypto-Bot/README.md

 - Dynamic screen polling, does not use a routine check like mpcabete's
 - Able to recover from any type of error regardless
 - Highly configuarable script with tons of settings in the config
-- Logs are saved locally or sent to discord through webhook
+- Logs are saved locally or sent to discord through webhook\
+- New maps are automatically screenshotted and saved
 - Errors are automatically screenshotted and saved
 - Chest profits are periodically screenshotted, saved and sent to discord webhook
 - Searching multiple image positions that takes about 0.3s~ on a 4k resolution monitor